webidsecurityrepo/pdns/pdns/recursordist/docs/metrics.rst

 .. versionadded:: 4.2.0

 number of responses received from authoritative servers with an IPv4 EDNS Client Subnet option we used, of this subnet size (1 to 32).
+(disabled by default, see :ref:`setting-stats-rec-control-disabled-list`)

 ecs-v6-response-bits-*
 ^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.2.0

 number of responses received from authoritative servers with an IPv6 EDNS Client Subnet option we used, of this subnet size (1 to 128).
+(disabled by default, see :ref:`setting-stats-rec-control-disabled-list`)

 edns-ping-matches
 ^^^^^^^^^^^^^^^^^